 This scans the system for possible errors on the system and attempts to repair them.
 You will be asked to restart once the scan runs successfully.

 TIP: See this post if the scan gives you a Windows Resource Protection found corrupt files but was unable to fix some of them message.

-5] BCD or Boot Configuration Data is a firmware-independent database file which has boot-time configuration data.
+BCD or Boot Configuration Data is a firmware-independent database file that has boot-time configuration data.
 It is required by Windows Boot Manager and replaces the boot.ini that was used by NTLDR earlier.
 In the case of boot problems, you may be required to rebuild this file.

 To rebuild the BCD file, in the Command Prompt, type the following command and hit Enter:

 This will scan for other operating systems and lets you select the OSs you want to add to BCD.